-17. FINANCIAL RISK MANAGEMENT OBJECTIVE AND POLICY
+14. FINANCIAL RISK MANAGEMENT OBJECTIVE AND POLICY

-The Fund's objective in managing risk is the creation and protection of shareholder value.
-Risk is inherent in the Fund's activities, but it is managed through a process of ongoing identification, measurement, management, and monitoring, subject to risk limits and other controls.
-The process of risk management is critical to the Fund's continuing profitability.
+The objective of the Fund in managing risk is the creation and protection of shareholder value.
+Risk is inherent in the activities of the Fund, but it is managed through a process of ongoing identification, measurement, management and monitoring, subject to risk limits and other controls.
+The process of risk management is critical to the continuing profitability of the Fund.
 The Fund is exposed to market risk (which includes currency risk, interest rate risk and price risk), credit risk and liquidity risk arising from the financial instruments it holds.

-17.1 Risk Management Structure
+14.1 Risk Management Structure

-The Fund's Manager is responsible for identifying and controlling risks.
+The Manager of the Fund is responsible for identifying and controlling risks.
 The Board of Directors supervises the Fund Manager and is ultimately responsible for the overall risk management of the Fund.